 An Interim Manager can be there immediately.
 The Interim Manager delivers results and enhances productivity based upon the plan in place, and works with each of the departmental leaders to produce products and services that meet and exceed the expectations of the members.
 Typically, Interim Managers have years of experience in positions of leadership equal to or greater than the requirements of the General Manager being replaced.
 Use this interim General Manager’s experience to make the club better!
-This is a good opportunity for the club to get a seasoned consultant who if given the right direction can give the club some really good/unbiased results.
+This is a good opportunity for the club to get a seasoned advisor who if given the right direction can give the club some really good/unbiased results.
 An Interim Manager possesses the skills and qualities to be effective the very first day of the assignment.

 It can take up to four months to complete all of the necessary actions to install a new General Manager.
 This position is a key position that potential members look to when deciding to join the club.
 You really don’t want to say, “We currently don’t have one.”
 During this time, the Board can also resurrect special projects that can be completed with the direction of the Board.
 The Interim Manager is not embroiled in the relationships of the Club and therefore can make ideal recommendations to the Board minus many of the day-to-day cultural and political issues of the Club.